 Told from Frank’s perspective forty years after that fateful summer, Ordinary Grace is a brilliantly moving account of a boy standing at the door of his young manhood, trying to understand a world that seems to be falling apart around him.
 It is an unforgettable novel about discovering the terrible price of wisdom and the enduring grace of God.

-Orphan Train by Christina Baker Kline (8 copies)
+Orphan Train by Christina Baker Kline (278 pages, 8 copies)

 Between 1854 and 1929, so-called orphan trains ran regularly from the cities of the East Coast to the farmlands of the Midwest, carrying thousands of abandoned children whose fates would be determined by pure luck.
 Would they be adopted by a kind and loving family, or would they face a childhood and adolescence of hard labor and servitude?

 As a young Irish immigrant, Vivian Daly was one such child, sent by rail from New York City to an uncertain future a world away.
 Returning east later in life, Vivian leads a quiet, peaceful existence on the coast of Maine, the memories of her upbringing rendered a hazy blur.
 But in her attic, hidden in trunks, are vestiges of a turbulent past.